bo198214/slide_puzzle_gen/slide_puzzle_gen/README.md

 print(problem, file=open(problem_name + '-problem.pddl', 'w'))
 ```

 The elements of the init_state are the tiles.
-As PDDL does not allow numbers to be object names,
+As some PDDL parsers do not allow numbers to be object names,
 the generator would automatically translate it into tile<number>.
 But you can also specify strings for your tile names directly.

 The target state has a different format and defines for each position which tile is to be exepected.
 As you have guessed, None is used for the empty space.
+The usage of "n8puzzle..." instead of "8puzzle..." is due to the restriction of some PDDL parsers
+that domain or problem names can not start with a number.

 In the above example all tiles are of the same type, not so in Khun Pan:
 ```